- Number of full-time equivalent ranger positions in Australia in 2015 .

 - return threatened species to their native habitat (439 animal species were threatened in 2012, up from 353 in 2001; 1344 plant species were threatened in 2012, a 20% increase from 2001 ),

-- manage controlled burns to prevent devastating bush fires and protect outstations and sacred sites,
+- manage controlled burns and set fire breaks to prevent devastating bush fires and protect outstations and sacred sites,

 - conduct fisheries surveillance and compliance patrols,